aelnahas/redsmith.dev/content/posts/readings/microservices-pattern/chapter-1.md

 ### 1.5.1: Benefits of microservice architecture

 - Enables continues deliver and deployments of large complex applications.
 Basically, this enables teams to autonoumsly test and deploy their applications.
 This takes advantage of loosely coupled applications.
-- Services are small and therefor easier to maintain
+- Services are small and are easier to maintain
-- Services are indpendently scalable.
-Different services can have different needs,such as CPU or Memory.
-Because they have segregated infrastructure, it is easier to tailor its scaling needs.
+- Services are indpendently scalable.This can help with better tailoring hwo to
 - It has better fault isolations.
-- It allows different services to adopt newer or more suitable technologies.
+- It allows different services to user newer and more suitable technologies.

 ### 1.5.2: Drawbacks of the mircoservice architecture